CME211/notes/syllabus.md

 All students are expected to abide by the [Stanford Honor Code][honor-code].
 The work you submit to us for grading must be your own.
 The [computer science website][cs-code] has a good explanation of the honor code as it relates to courses involving significant amounts of computer programming.
-In particular, for remote examinations, the Office of Community standards has provided [guidance][remote-guidance] for remote teaching and learning.
+In particular, for any examinations, the Office of Community standards has provided [guidance][remote-guidance] for (remote) teaching and learning.
 Some takeaways from the remote-teaching resources:

  - "Permitted informational resources only includes material a reasonable student would have found to be helpful when trying to understand class material or preparing for an assignment or exam.
 This does not include material that becomes useful once the assignment or exam begins and questions are known."
  - "In all cases, it is not permissible for students to enter exam questions into any software, apps, or websites.
 Accessing resources that directly explain how to answer questions from the actual assignment or exam is a violation of the Honor Code."